fnelson4314/Coding-Language-Notes/CodingLanguages/springboot.md

 4. Choose Spring Web as a dependency as that's used for builing web apps
 5. Choose Spring Data JPA for working with our data
 6. Choose PostgreSQL Driver which allows you to work with a PostgreSQL database
+7. Choose Lombok which gives you lots of boilerplate options to add to your projects
-7. Once your new folder is in your work environment, connect your prepared PostgreSQL database
+8. Once your new folder is in your work environment, connect your prepared PostgreSQL database
-8. To run an application once finished and in your project directory, run **./mvnw spring-boot:run**
+9. To run an application once finished and in your project directory, run **./mvnw spring-boot:run**
-9. If any ports are running, do **netstat -ano | findstr :<port-number>** then **taskkill /PID <PID> /F**
+10. If any ports are running, do **netstat -ano | findstr :<port-number>** then **taskkill /PID <PID> /F**

 ## What is Apache Maven
 - Apache Maven can be summed up to be a tool that helps programmers manage their projects and all the things they need to build their programs.